randomPoison/ghost-buster/README.md

 # Usage

+ghost-buster is [available on OpenUPM](https://openupm.com/packages/com.random-poison.ghost-buster/).
 The recommended way to install this package is using the OpenUPM CLI tool:

 ```
 openupm add com.random-poison.ghost-buster